openharmony/third_party_llvm-project/lldb/docs/man/lldb-server.rst

 ..
 OHOS_LOCAL begin
 .. option:: --gdbserver-log-file <file>

+ Only enabled on the OHOS.
 Destination file to gdbserver log to.
  If it is empty and the environment variable LLDB_DEBUGSERVER_LOG_FILE is also empty, log to stderr.
 ..
 OHOS_LOCAL end

 GDB-SERVER CONNECTIONS